ar-/gdroidclient/README.md

 # FAQ

-## Where to the ratings come from?
+## Where do the ratings come from?

 The implementation of the star ratings is not finalised yet.